Cambridge Students' Union: Officers

-Cambridge SU is unusual in having 8 full time sabbatical roles, with this number placing it at the highest end of all UK students' unions in terms of number of full-time, elected officers.
-This number is due to be reduced to five for 2025-26 onwards as part of the 2024 Governance Review.
+Previously Cambridge SU had 8 full time sabbatical roles, with this number placing it at the highest end of all UK students' unions in terms of number of full-time, elected officers.
+This was reduced to five for 2025-26 onwards as part of the 2024 Governance Review.

 Controversy

 In March 2006, the largest Cambridge college students' union, Trinity College Students' Union voted to disaffiliate from CUSU for the academic year 2006/2007.
 Several other colleges were reported to be also considering the option.
 Trinity College Students' Union reaffiliated in early 2007, following re-engagement work by the incumbent sabbatical officers.
 On 14 November 2010, both the JCR and MCR of Corpus Christi College disaffiliated, following a college-wide ballot in which 71% of undergraduates and 86% of postgraduates voted in favour of disaffiliation.
-Also, in November 2013 Gonville and Caius College disaffiliated following a referendum which saw a result of 213 votes for disaffiliation and 91 votes against.
+Also, in November 2013 Gonville and Caius College unaffiliated following a referendum which saw a result of 213 votes for disaffiliation and 91 votes against.

 In 2015 the university had to give CUSU a £100,000 bailout, but incumbent president Priscilla Mensah denied that this was due to financial mismanagement.

 In 2019, CUSU presented a surplus budget, ending what the Union described as “a few difficult years in recent history” with regards to its financial situation.